DicksonPaL21/devtools-guard/ROADMAP.md

-# 🛣️ devtools-detector Roadmap
+# 🛣️ devtools-guard Roadmap

-This file outlines the upcoming features, improvements, and long-term plans for the `devtools-detector` project.
+This file outlines the upcoming features, improvements, and long-term plans for the `devtools-guard` project.

 ---